 How well do you know the other roommate?
 Do you trust them to be a good housemate?
 Would you be willing and able to pay their rent if they couldn’t?
 Or would you prefer to limit your financial risk?
 (Co-tenants have joint legal obligations to the landlord; tenants who share a common space don’t.
 A tenant who rents to an occupant bears the financial risk of taking on that roommate.)

 Do you want a say in who you’ll be living with?
-Neither occupants nor tenants sharing a common space have this luxury.
+Neither occupants nor tenants sharing a common space have this privilege.

 How much rent can you afford?
 How flexible are you?
 An occupant/roommate arrangement can be (but isn’t always) cheaper than being a co-tenant or tenants who share a common space.
-That’s because it’s likely you’ll have to sign a new tenancy agreement when you move in.
-So the landlord can now set the rent at the current market rate, rather than being forced to honour the number in an existing tenancy agreement.
+That’s because as a tenant, it’s likely you’ll have to sign a tenancy agreement when you move in.
+So the landlord can set the rent at the market rate, rather than being forced to honour the rent in an existing tenancy agreement.

 Will your roommate agree to sign a roommate agreement?
 Signing a tenancy agreement means you’re protected as a tenant under the Residential Tenancy Act.
 If that option isn’t available to you, setting out your rights and expectations in a roommate agreement is the next best thing.